AIID-Trend-Analysis-Project/AIID-Trend-Analysis/README.md

   - Topic modeling.
   - BERT for natural language understanding.
   - Sentiment analysis.

-- Objectives of the project:
-  - Examine media coverage of AI.
-  - Understand the importance of sentiment analysis for public perception.
-  - Address specific research questions related to AI media coverage.

 - The analysis covers over 600 incident reports from AIID to:
   - Identify the changing trends and topics within AI Journalism.